Stunner/App-Update-Tracker/README.md

 App-Update-Tracker
 ==================

-AppUpdateTracker is a simple, lightweight iOS library intended to determine basic app install/update behavior:
+AppUpdateTracker is a simple, lightweight iOS library intended to determine basic app install/update behavior.
+The following is a list of when events are triggered:

-- when the user launches the app for the first time
+* when the user launches the app for the first time, provides:
+  * **timestamp** of when user opened app for the first time, in seconds since epoch
+  * **installation count** representing the number of times the user has opened the app for the first time on the same device
-- when the user opens the app after updating, and **from which version the user updated from**
+* when the user opens the app for the first time after updating, provides:
+  * the **previous version** the user updated from
+  * the **current version** of the app (provided for convenience)
-- number of times the user opened a specific version of the app
+* when the user brings the app to the foreground, provides:
+  * **usage count** representing how many times the app has been opened (includes bringing app to foreground after resigning active, not only cold start)

 This library posts an alert or executes a block with information on one (and only one) of the 3 aforementioned behaviors per app session (each time the app is run).